0xN1/dino-nouns/README.md

 - dino reaction text
 - cmd to map button `/map`
 - keyboard shortcut, A,B,X,Y button mapped to responding keys
+- `/dl` to download your dino

 ## TODO
-- add icons for the stats, preferably 1-bit
-- stats creation and manipulation
+- optimize HTML and deploy renderer contract in Solidity

 ## FUTURE
 - utils cmd for nounish stuff
 - use gamepad api
 - chrome extension?
+- add icons for the stats, preferably 1-bit
+- stats creation and manipulation